tonycpsu/streamglob/README.md

 * `sgplay` - a simple command-line program for watching a single game

-Registered accounts are required in order to stream any content using these programs.
-With a free account, you will be able to watch whatever free games these providers offer.
-To watch subscriber-only streams, you will of course have to purchase a subscription.
+Registered accounts are required in order to stream content from some of these providers, and some providers require a paid subscription to access some or all content.

 Installation
 ------------